Where to Find the Best Real Estate Investments in Idaho

 Boise, ID

 The time to snatch up killer properties at a stellar price has come and gone, but that doesn’t mean the Boise market no longer has space for real estate investors.
 This popular Idaho city is known for its thriving urban scene and strong growing economy.
-Current unemployment rates sit at 2.7%, a full percentage point lower than the national average.
+The unemployment rate, which was 3.4% in December 2024, was lower than the national average of 4.1%.

-This area skyrocketed in price over the last few years, but that doesn’t mean there’s no opportunity for investors.
-Trejo advises investors to look for Boise properties with price reductions from nervous new agents who are inexperienced with market shifts like the one currently happening.
+This area’s prices have skyrocketed over the last few years, but that doesn’t mean there’s no opportunity for investors.
+Trejo advises investors to look for Boise properties with price reductions from new agents who may be inexperienced with market shifts.

 Burley, ID

-Another smaller city, Burley is known for its sparse suburban feel and easy access to the outdoors.
-The construction of multiple new LDS temples in the area also means growth is expected in Burley, according to Trejo.
-The majority of Burley residents own their homes, so buying properties to flip could be a great way to make money as an investor here.
+Burley is a small city known for its sparse suburban feel and easy access to the outdoors.
+The construction of multiple places of worship in the area also means growth is expected in Burley, according to Trejo.
+The majority of residents here own their homes, so buying properties to flip could be a great way to make money as an investor.

 Coeur D’Alene, ID